 The purpose of this website is to provide information in respect of the Site, including its existing baseline condition as well as the preliminary development proposals.
-The website also offers an opportunity to provide feedback on the preliminary proposals, as well as information on how to attend a virtual consultation event, due to be held on Wednesday 2nd December at 18:30.
+The website also offers an opportunity to provide feedback on the preliminary proposals, as well as including a recording of the virtual consultation event, which was held on Wednesday 2nd December at 18:30.

 Lastly, there is an opportunity to sign up to our newsletter, should you wish to be kept informed as to the progress of the proposals and planning application.